 Harald’s first marriage was to a French woman named Marie Beaurin-Gresser in 1901.
 Harald and Marie had two children, but Marie died on 16th October 1907 aged only 29.
 It was some four years later that Harald subsequently married Sophie Magdalene (who came from Norway for the wedding and to settle down with her new husband) in 1911.
 Despite living all their married life in Wales, Harald and Sophie remained very conscious and proud of their Norwegian heritage.
 For example, Roald was named after the Norwegian polar explorer Roald Amundsen and his first language was Norwegian which he spoke at home with his parents and his sisters Astri, Alfhild and Else.
-Roald and his sisters were raised in the Lutheran faith and were baptised at the Norwegian Church in Cardiff Bay where their parents worshipped.
+Roald and his sisters were raised in the Lutheran faith and were baptised at the Norwegian Church in Cardiff Bay where their parents worshiped.

-The Norwegian Church was established in Cardiff in 1868 by the Norwegian Seamen's Missions.
+The Norwegian Church Arts Centre was established in Cardiff in 1868 by the Norwegian Seamen's Missions.
 It was always intended as a place where Norwegian sailors who were in port for a few brief hours or days could go to read newspapers and find comfort as well as a church for religious purposes.
 Nevertheless, it was a church and it was used by Norwegian expatriates like Harald and Sophie Dahl.
-They and their family worshipped here regularly, and all their children were christened in the church.
+They and their family worshiped here regularly, and all their children were christened in the church.

 The Norwegian Church was originally built in a different part of Cardiff Bay and was the case when In 1916, when Roald was christened.
 Then it was situated on the spot where the Wales Millennium Centre now stands, at the entrance to Bute West Dock.
 It was an ideal location for the sailors who came regularly to use the facilities.
 Churches like this, made of wood and put together almost like flat-pack furniture, were common in most ports at the end of the 19th and beginning of the 20th centuries - certainly in ports where the Norwegian presence was strong.